Skip to Content

 Weimar

 Weimar, located close to Schulenberg, is another German town well worth a visit.
+It’s home to museums, cathedrals, lavender farms, and wineries.
+The Hatari Wildlife Park, a drive through safari, is located here.

-We definitely recommend visiting these small towns to enjoy the Texas German heritage, German restaurants, craft beers, polka music, painted churches, dance halls, and more.
+Visit these small towns to enjoy the Texas German heritage, German restaurants, craft beers, polka music, painted churches, dance halls, and more.
+Did we miss any German town in Texas?
+Let us know in the comments.